Does Your Pet Enjoy Music for Calming Anxiety?Oct 12, 2022

 Dogs howling along as their person plunks on the piano.
 Cats meowing when their human strums the guitar.
 A cow that moos in time as his person sings a cappella melodies.
 Birds.....singing.
 Is your pet a music lover?
 How can you know if your animal enjoys music?
 Animal communicator Shannon Cutts of Animal Love Languages talks about yet another shared interest that crosses species boundaries - music.

 My parrot, Pearl, is 23 years old this year.
 He and I first met when he was a downy five-week-old chick.
-As I share in Love & Feathers, it was love at first sight.
+As I share in our memoir Love & Feathers: what a palm-sized parrot has taught me about life, love, and healthy self-esteem, it was love at first sight.
 He came home with me that very next day.

 But truthfully, Pearl's first love was always my dad.